 Fix 4: Clean Temporary folders and files

-The temporary files and folder may cause the windows to stop code memory management problems.
+The temporary files and folders may cause windows to stop code memory management problems.
 So, for this, you need to clean the junk files with the Disk Clean Up tool.

 Step #2: Now in the Disk Cleanup windows, click on Ok to process.